elytra/Concrete/README.md

 Contains small utility classes that most Concrete mods will want to use, as well as features shared between all modules.

+**All Concrete modules depend on Common.** If a module happens to work without Common, it may stop working at any time without notice.

 ### Block
-Contains a functional builder for Block classes.
+Contains a fluent builder for Block classes.

 ### Inventory
 Contains a Predicate-based validated IItemHandler, and associated IInventory.